 “And just so you know, I have a zero-return policy.”

 Mark takes the machine home and opens the box.
 He pulls out the instruction manual.
 It has been used many times, for it is missing the cover and title page.
 He takes out a ball of twine and unwraps it.
-Ties part of the string to the bicycle with one wheel.
-Attaches some bells, whistles and lights.
+Ties part of the string to a bicycle with one wheel.
+Attaches some bells, whistles, and lights.

 “Now what should I wish for?”